cometlang/comet/docs/syntax/index.md

 It is only possible to catch a single type of exception and it's only possible to have a single catch block at this stage.

+If you have caught an exception and wish to re-throw it, but maintain the previous stacktrace stored, then you should use the `rethrow` keyword.
+It is possible to use this outside of an exception handler, but it doesn't make a lot of sense anywhere else.
+Rethrowing an exception that hasn't previously been thrown will print a warning instead of a stacktrace.

+## Imports

+Currently, imports are cheap-and-cheerful, and are planned to be changed in the future.
+It is possible to import a file through the `import` keyword, followed by a string containing the path to a file, but without its extension.
+This can be relative or absolute.  e.g. `import '../path/to/file'`
+I say that imports are cheap and cheerful, because all files share a single global scope, meaning that globals are truly global and name collisions are a real possibility.

 ## Native Enhancements

 It's totally possible to implement classes as native libraries (see the stdlib).
 It's not possible to do exception handling in native code, however.
+You can even make calls into the non-native code, so long as you have access to it.